chaoss/wg-dei/focus-areas/leadership/inclusive-leadership.md

 ## Description

-Leadership is central to project and community culture, and thus requires intentional design and accountability for the inclusion of others.
-The term 'leader' doesn't always resonate; if that's the case for your project, replace it with 'roles of influence'.
-As those in leadership roles have high visibility, the diversity of this group is critically important to fostering an inclusive community.
+Leadership is central to a project/community's culture and how the leadership is determined requires intentional design and accountability for the inclusion of others.
+Note the term leadership may vary depending on the project/community.
+Leadership roles have high visibility and the diversity of this group is critically important to fostering an inclusive community.

 ## Objectives